GregorySchwartz/diversity/README.md

                            sequence for diversity and rarefaction curves.
   -L,--list                Analyze a diversity of species in a list separated by
-                           lines instead of a fasta file -O,--output-rarefaction FILE
+                           lines instead of a fasta file -s,--sample              Whether to use sample based rarefaction (requires sample ID field from input-sample-field) -O,--output-rarefaction FILE
                            The csv file containing the rarefaction values (the percent of the rarefaction curve that is above 95% of